Unlicensed Contractors

 The use of an unlicensed contractor may result in the following problems:

 - Inability to Receive Inspections: To apply for a building permit, a contractor must have a valid license.
-Failing to get required permits will result in jobs being performed without inspections.
-Such unauthorized construction leaves you with no guarantee as to whether the construction was performed correctly and is safe.
+Failing to get the required permits will result in jobs being performed without inspections.
+Such unauthorized construction leaves you with no guarantee that the construction was performed correctly and is safe.

 - Failure to Meet Florida Building Code Standards: Unlicensed contractors can’t apply for a building permit; therefore, their construction work cannot be reviewed or inspected.
 This eliminates the opportunity to ensure that the work meets Florida Building Code (FBC) requirements.
 Failure to meet FBC requirements may result in unsafe and hazardous conditions.